munabedan/incul-manager/README.md

 # Incul-manager

+# NOTE:
+The project is under heavy development and not all commits are stable.
+If someone is interested in a stable version, please open an issue and i try to provide a stable version as soon as possible.

 ## Overview

 Incul-manager is a project aimed at replicating some functionalities of Qubes OS using Incus containers and XPRA for seamless application access through ssh.